Mary's Club: History

 Singers, comics, and piano players performed at the club.
 A 1958 newspaper advertisement announced its opening act as Tiny Watson, "200 pounds of mirth and merriment", and compared her to Sophie Tucker.
 The closing performer was George James, "King of the Keyboards".
 In 1965, an Oregonian article featured topless dancer Bambi Darling, who performed at Mary's Club; she reportedly excelled in discothèque, "shaking and undulating" to the Mashed Potato, the Monkey, the Shotgun, and other dances popular at the time.
 Keller, said to resemble "a church deacon", praised his dancers and described his customer base as "more refined" than that of the club's pre-1954 era.
 By March 1966, Darling's "16 torrid acts" shared the bill with reptile-wrestler Bobby Vale and Gigi La France, promoted as the club's answer to James Bond.
 Tom Waits reportedly sang about the club in "Pasties and a G-String" from his album, Small Change (1976).
 In 2012, an author wrote that Mary's Club featured "tattooed contortionist entertainers".

 Nude dancing at the club began in 1985 after a judge overturned City of Portland ordinances banning it at venues which served alcohol.
 A lawsuit over pasties and G-strings was brought after Portland annexed land formerly regulated by Multnomah County, which allowed tavern dancers to perform without clothing.
 A bar forced by the annexation to eliminate its nude dancing successfully sued the city.
 "As soon as we got the word [about the ruling], we went nude," said a club employee who was quoted in The Oregonian.

 Courtney Love (pictured in 2014) performed at the club.

 According to Willamette Week, Courtney Love (whose autographed picture hangs on a club wall) is a former Mary's Club stripper.
 Love wrote on the photograph that she "bought my very first guitar here showing my teeny little titties".
 Although Christine Jorgensen was also featured at the club, dancers tend to be longtime employees loyal to the family-run business.
 Keller died in 2006 at age 90; Mary's Club is now run by his daughter, Vicki, who remembered that she first worked there as a seven-year-old waitress.
 Vicki managed the business for twenty-five years before her father's death, and her daughters worked at the club during that period.

 According to a 2013 Portland Monthly profile, Mary's Club has a full cocktail bar, more than two dozen varieties of beer and wine, and a menu featuring Mexican cuisine.
 The club has a one-drink minimum and a small cover charge on Friday and Saturday evenings.

 In August 2021, Mary's Club announced it would be moving from its Southwest Broadway location due to the building it occupied being sold.
 Mary's Club reopened on West Burnside Street in December 2021.

+In July 2022, a Mary's Club security guard shot two men outside the venue, killing one and injuring the other.
+A lawsuit was filed against the business for negligence.